 While each title in the Barrington Bay series can certainly be read as a standalone novel, the character growth from book to book will be more strongly felt if you start from the beginning.
 I try to write so that new readers can hop in at any point and enjoy the story.
 To that end, major events that take place in earlier works will be covered in those that follow if they need to be.
 The story itself is constantly moving forward, so while it might be helpful to join the detectives at the start of their investigations, it is not necessary.

 I cannot answer that yet.
-If I feel drawn to continue writing about Remy, Tremaine, Paul, and the residents of Barrington Bay, then I will do so without regret.
+Whenever I feel drawn to write about Remy, Tremaine, Paul, and the residents of Barrington Bay, then I will do so without regret.
 Although there will most definitely be more, right now I have written (or am in the process of revising) four books, the working titles of which are as follows:

 Not yet, but one is in the works!
 In the meantime, be sure to check back at this website for all sorts of promotional news.

 Barrington Bay is fictitious, but it is heavily influenced by the many harbor villages dotting the English coast.
 The story is set around Carlisle and the Lake District of Cumbria, the latter of which is a popular vacation destination.
 The Solway Firth is real, as are the Isle of Whithorn and the Isle of Man.
 Basically, places mentioned as being 'outside' the immediate area of Barrington Bay itself are real places that you can visit while the village itself exists only in the series and in our minds.